Write a short story story that only has:

 Anyways, I’m pretty tired.
 I can’t stay up.
 I’ll write you again tomorrow.

-P.S. – I just noticed the calendar in the hallways and it’s December 6th.
-Can’t believe Christmas is almost here.
-Then it’ll be another year.
-I’ll be that much closer from leaving my solitary confinement.
+P.S. – Just noticed the calendar in the hallway–it says December 6th.
+Can’t believe it’s almost Christmas.
+It’ll be another year and I’ll be that much closer out of this place, out of confinement for forever.

 December 6th, 2019

 Something weird happened today.
 I went to the library and found this book about Buddhism.
 I flipped through the pages and saw some language I didn’t understand, then I came to the check-out log at the end and noticed that I’d checked out this book twice already on November 27th, 2019.
 The inmate on duty assured me that some idiot stamped it twice and I signed both lines.
 I don’t trust him.
 Think he’s a KCK punk bitchass.

 I’ve felt drowsy all day.
 I’m heading to bed early.
 Will write you tomorrow.
 Love you always.